Carrying Bikes on Buses

 Can convey bicycles so long as space is available.

 Generally unable to accept bikes on a bus.
-However, if your bike folds up so that it will fit within the luggage holder on a bus, and you are able to lift it in and out on your own, it can be brought on board at the driver’s discretion.
+However, if your bike folds up so that it will fit within the luggage holder on a bus, and you can lift it in and out on your own, it can be brought on board at the driver’s discretion.

-Folding bicycles which are packed and wrapped in a suitable carrier bag/protective covering will be treated as passengers’ accompanied luggage and carried free of charge in the luggage storage area.
-Folding bicycles which are NOT packed or wrapped as described above will be charged at the full cycle rate.
+Folding bicycles that are packed and wrapped in a suitable carrier bag/protective covering will be treated as passengers’ accompanied luggage and carried free of charge in the luggage storage area.
+Folding bicycles that are NOT packed or wrapped as described above will be charged at the full cycle rate.

 Bicycles will be carried only if sufficient accommodation is available; they must be placed in the luggage compartment or other designated area of the vehicle and are subject to a charge.